mapprotocol/docs/map-protocol/validator/Election.md

 ## Election Validator

 Validators must have at least 0.001 proportion of the total votes to be considered for the election.
-So the validator can't have no voters.
+So the validator can't have no votes.

 The advantage of this is to avoid burn `MAP` and limit the number of voters in the 1000.